How to create an editor modkit

 Everything I describe here can be automated fairly easily using a wrapper batch script, or BuildGraph, in order to make making new modkits simple for minor or major updates.
 I also recommend that you experiment with build flags to see what might work better for you.

-1. First, you will likely need to make a copy of your game's project, as you may end up performing optimisations to your content to keep file size down
+1. First, you will likely need to make a copy of your game's project, as you will be making changes to configs and content (only partial content if cooked editor, methods to keep file size down if uncooked editor)

 2. Next, inside of your .uproject file, you must make sure that the engine version set inside it is your version (i.e. custom engine if you have one)

 3. Build your project solution.
 This will make your binaries.
-You can do it in any configuration, though just the default development editor target is fine.
+Development and shipping configurations are fine - you can decide on the pros and cons for size and QoL (crash reporting etc).
 You can also build the binaries for your server targets if you're looking at server mod support too (which I won't cover here, as I don't have experience with it)

 4. After you build the editor project, you can look at keeping the file size down, which is discussed in detail